• Skip to primary navigation

 – One of the best things my mother ever taught me.

 I’m pairing the pancakes with a mixed berry compote.
 You can easily swap this out for honey or maple syrup but I LOVE berries.
-And this compote is something special – ridiculously simple, but delicious enough to make you scoff at any restaurant-made compotes!
-Try it, you won’t be disappointed.
-In fact, I’m pretty sure you’ll end up using this compote recipe for all your berry compote needs!
+And this compote is something special - ridiculously simple, but delicious enough to make you scoff at any restaurant-made compotes!

-In a small pot, combine 3tbsp water, 1tbsp sugar, and mixed berries.
+In a small pot, combine 3 tablespoons of water, 1 tablespoon of sugar, and mixed berries.
 Bring the mixture to a slow simmer, occasionally stirring to help breakdown the berries and reduce the mixture.
 Add the balsamic vinegar.
 Stir, and let the compote cook for a few minutes more.
 Balsamic vinegar just elevates the compote to a whole other level.
 Give the compote a gentle mash with a fork if your berries still look too solid.
-The thickness of the compote is to your preference – some like it runny, some like jam in a pan.
-I prefer a viscous, slightly viscid (bet you didn’t expect to read that word today!), syrupy consistency.

 Lemon Mascarpone Pancakes, Drizzle, GIF, mascarpone, pancakes, lemon, breakfast, recipe, brunch, blueberries, raspberries, strawberries, compote, sweet, recipes, breakfast recipes, brunch recipes, pancake recipe, pancake recipes,